NyxObscura/NyxObscura/README.md

 <h1 align="center">🌟 About Me 🌟</h1>

 <p align="center">
-  Passionate about technology and innovation, I am <strong>Obscura Student</strong>, an aspiring <strong>Full-Stack Developer</strong> with a relentless drive for growth and excellence.
+  Passionate about technology and innovation, I am <strong>NyxObscura</strong>, an aspiring <strong>Full-Stack Developer</strong> with a relentless drive for growth and excellence.
 </p>

 💡 **Driven by Curiosity & Innovation**